canonical/launchpad-manual/docs/user/reference/packaging/ppas/ppa.rst

 What formats of packages are supported?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 At this stage only .deb packages are supported.
-If you are interested in building RPM or other package formats, please contact us on the `Launchpad users mailing list <https://lists.canonical.com/mailman/listinfo/launchpad-users>`_ to discuss that in more detail!
+If you are interested in building RPM or other package formats, please contact the :ref:`Launchpad team <getting-help>` to discuss that in more detail!

 How many users can download packages from my PPA?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^